 NOTE: If you are reading this article looking for Mexico’s safest cities during the lockdown/quarantine, you may find better answers over on my YouTube Channel where I am regularly interviewing people from other parts of Mexico about what the situation looks like in that part of the country.

 Head to this article to keep up-to-date on the reopening of tourism in Mexico.

 The Safest Cities in Mexico

 This is perhaps my new favorite city in Mexico.
-It’s definitely one of the safest cities in Mexico not only for the main reasons that you think, but also because it’s outside of the earthquake zone.
+It’s definitely one of the safest cities in Mexico not only for the main reasons that you think like being low in crime, but also because it’s outside of the earthquake zone.

-After the 2017 earthquake in Mexico City, many of the city’s wealthier residents headed north to this smaller city for it’s cleaner air, safer neighborhoods, and sturdy ground.
+After the 2017 earthquake in Mexico City, many of the city’s wealthier residents headed north to this smaller city for its cleaner air, safer neighborhoods, and sturdier ground.

 It has cute cafes, great restaurants, interesting museums, and lots of nearby hiking.
 It has the great weather that you get from other areas in the central region like Guanajuato and Mexico City, but it sits somewhere in between population-wise.